pitsomashilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 6-multiple_permissions adds execute permission to the owner and group owner, and read permission to the other users, to the file hello

 Script 7-everybody adds executable permissions to the file hello for all users

+Script 8-James_Bond sets the permissions to the file hello by giving the user and group owner no permissions and all the permissions to other users